Holiday rentals in Solva

 Bird lovers riverside paradise in beautiful Solva

-All About Solva
+All about Solva

 The Welsh seaside town of Solva, nestled in the protective shelter of St Brides Bay, has long been a commercial maritime port and trading centre.
 These days, the village primarily serves recreational boaters, who can be found trolling up and down the area's rugged coastline.
 Solva’s quayside strip, lined with 18th-century limekilns, provides stunning vistas overlooking the harbour waters.
 Brightly coloured, pastel-washed buildings fill the town centre, housing art galleries, streetside cafes, and restaurants serving fresh crab and other seafood.